dh322/IrrigationSystem/README.md

-# irrigation-system
+# IrrigationSystem
-## this is an arduino project for a plant irrigation system
+This is an Arduino project for a plant irrigation system.
+## To-Do List
+1. Install relays to circuit
+2. Build external power system
+3. Write wifi component to send data to laptop